Information-Theoretic Solutions for Seedless QRNG Bootstrapping and Hybrid PQC-QKD Key Combination: Outline of modified Muckle -like protocol

+The same logic applies for the case scenario where everything but $\mathsf{SecState}$ is compromised.
+Note that the initial key $\mathsf{SecState}$ cannot be used to achieve ITS post-compromise security, because it is impossible to derive an ITS key $\mathsf{SecState'}$ at the end of the protocol with the same security level as the initial $\mathsf{SecState}$ key.

-Knowing the lengths of $|k_1|$, $|k_2|$, $|k_3|$ and $|k_4|$, which is determined from the length $|k_{qkd}|$, the length of the seeds $L_1$, $L_2$, $L_3$ and $L_4$ can be calculated using the equation~\ref{Toeplitz_Constr0} -- while taking into account the size of the traffic within the input.
-Compared to the Muckle\# scheme, sending the seeds through the classical channel increases the volume to be transmitted between honest parties, which might be another undesirable change.
+Knowing the size of the input of the corresponding Toeplitz matrix $\mathcal{T}$, the length of the seeds $L_1$, $L_2$, $L_3$ and $L_4$ can be calculated using the equation~\ref{Toeplitz_Constr0} -- while taking into account the size of the corresponding traffic within the input.
+Compared to the Muckle\# scheme, sending the seeds through the classical channel increases the data volume to be transmitted between honest parties, which might be another undesirable change.

-It is worth mentioning that to preserve the ITS security given by the initial QKD keys, the MAC function used at the final steps of the protocol has to be ITS-secure as well, which is achievable by using a dual-universal hash function~\cite{light_ITS_authentication}.
-Furthermore, because the intermediate keys are close to uniform random from the key material used to derive the final session keys, $k_i$, leaking those does not compromise the security of the final session keys.
+It is worth mentioning that to preserve the ITS security given by the initial QKD keys, the MAC function used at the final steps of the protocol has to be ITS-secure as well, which is achievable by using a dual-universal hash function, which some of the constructions allow to have a relative big input size (order of $10^7$ to $10^8$ bits) with a small key (order of $350$ to $400$ bits respectively)~\cite{light_ITS_authentication}.
+Furthermore, because the intermediate keys are close to uniform random from the key material used to derive the final session keys leaking those does not compromise the security of the final session keys.
+Notably, when utilizing single-use ITS-MACs within the ``Send the Key in Cleartext" paradigm~\cite{delazzari2026sendkeycleartexthalving}, the requirements are further optimized: only one initialization key is required instead of two.